sofiavarib/sofiavarib.github.io/_pages/about.md

 In 2023, I was a visiting researcher at [Unicamp University](https://unicamp.br/en/) in Brazil.

-I got my Master's degree from [ENSIMAG, Grenoble INP](https://ensimag.grenoble-inp.fr/en) in Applied and Industrial Mathematics, Data Science in France and my Bachelor's degree from [Universidad Complutense de Madrid](https://www.ucm.es/) in Mathematical Engineering in Spain.
-During my Bachelor's, I did an Erasmus semester in [University of Southampton](https://www.southampton.ac.uk/), in England.
+I got my Master's degree from [Ensimag, Grenoble INP](https://ensimag.grenoble-inp.fr/en) in Applied and Industrial Mathematics, Data Science in France.
+My master's thesis was about Few-shot learning for object detection, at the  [AI Vision and Language laboratory, CEA](https://kalisteo.cea.fr/index.php/ai/).

+I did my Bachelor's degree at [Universidad Complutense de Madrid](https://www.ucm.es/) in Mathematical Engineering in Spain.
+During my Bachelor's, I did an Erasmus semester in [University of Southampton](https://www.southampton.ac.uk/), in England, and my undergraduate thesis was Cancer detection using deep learning.